 RAND Journal of Economics, Vol. 50, No. 2 (Summer 2019)

 Empirical evidence shows that equally informed, experienced negotiators may refuse to settle because they fundamentally disagree on each one's probability of success.

 We study the dynamics of agreement to settle in pretrial negotiations when the negotiating parties are both optimistic and new information may arrive at any point.

 We characterize the conditions under which the negotiators do or do not reach an agreement at every period of negotiation and discuss the implications for policy design such as timing periods of discovery and jury selection, and whether or not to allow the winning party to recover the legal costs incurred from the losing party.

 How well can an informed central planner like Waze do at routing drivers on paths with uncertain wait times using an incentive compatible protocol?

 We find that the mediation ratio is at most 8/7 in the case of two links with affine cost functions, and remains strictly smaller than the price of anarchy of 4/3 for any fixed m.
 However, it approaches the price of anarchy as m grows.
 For general (monotone) cost functions, the mediation ratio is at most m, a significant improvement over the unbounded price of anarchy.

 Every year, the Harvard economics department celebrates the end of the year with a winter holiday party, featuring a "skit" by every cohort of graduate students, as well as the faculty and staff of the department.

-My cohort has established a tradition of creating musical skits with parody lyrics to popular songs, chronicling our graduate student experience.
+My PhD cohort used this as an excuse to create a series of musical skits with parody lyrics to popular songs that chronicled our graduate student experiences.